Michael McFadyen's Scuba Diving - Star of Russia

 just before rounding the Cape of Good Hope

 The Star of Russia seems to have worked on the London to Melbourne route for a lot of her life.
 It is possible that she did round the World voyages, London - San Francisco - Melbourne - London.
 In 1887 there was a change of Captain.
 Captain Simpson left the ship to take command of Corry's first steamship and he was replaced by someone else.
-At the moment I do not know this man's name, but he does not appear to have been a very popular Captain.
-All I know at the moment was that he was an American who was born in Britain.
+I think this was Captain John Clayland Legg.
+At the moment I do not know too much more about him, but he does not appear to have been a very popular Captain.
+All I know at the moment was that he was an American who was possibly born in Britain.
+In 1880 when skipper of the Jane Porter on a voyage to Adelaide in Australia, a large proportion of the crew ended up in the brig and when they arrived in Adelaide, 10 members mutinied.

 On 20 February 1888, William Rodgers, 24 years old, a sailmaker of Belfast, drowned at sea when on a journey on the Star of Russia.